DiaLeor/wrangling/README.txt

     - Testing and Improving - troubleshooting value extraction with regex

 -- string-p-3.R
-    - Separate w/ Regex -
+    - Separate w/ Regex - notes on the 'extract' function

-    - Using Groups & Quantifiers -
+    - Using Groups & Quantifiers - examples of building a fix using regex techniques

-    - String Splitting -
+    - String Splitting - notes on splitting strings

-    - Case Study 3: NL Funding Rates by Gender -
+    - Case Study 3: NL Funding Rates by Gender - continuation of notes on splitting strings

-    - Recoding -
+    - Recoding - some basics of 'recode'
 .
 ..
 .